NetLogo/GIS-Extension/README.md

 This extension is bundled with NetLogo.
 For instructions on using it, or for more information about NetLogo extensions, see the NetLogo User Manual.

+## Credits

+The GIS extension was written by Eric Russell.

 ## Building

 Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
 For example: